Quadratic Alternatives: 9 Tools Compared (2026)

 TL;DR — Best Quadratic alternatives in 2026

-If you want data answers without writing any code at all: Anomaly AI (SQL transparency, database connectors, free tier).
+If you want dashboards, reports, scheduled updates, and alerts without writing code cells: Anomaly AI (database connectors, free tier).
 If you want AI inside your existing spreadsheet: Google Sheets + Gemini or Excel Copilot.
 If your team needs collaborative code notebooks: Hex or Deepnote.
 For quick visual analysis from uploads: Julius AI.
-All 9 compared below.

-The core distinction: Anomaly AI is a no-code, SQL-transparent AI data analyst — you ask questions in plain English, get answers backed by reviewable SQL, and connect Excel, GA4, BigQuery, Snowflake, Google Sheets, or MySQL without opening a code cell.
+The core distinction: Anomaly AI is no-code because the analyst work becomes dashboards, reports, scheduled updates, and alerts from plain-English requests across Excel, GA4, ad account exports, BigQuery, Google Sheets, or MySQL.
 Quadratic takes a different path: a spreadsheet grid with Python, SQL, and JavaScript code cells baked in, aimed at users who want to transition from formulas to real code without leaving a familiar interface.
-That hybrid model has trade-offs: you still need to understand code to get full value, collaboration features are limited compared to dedicated notebook tools, and the grid metaphor breaks down with really large datasets.

 The alternatives split into three categories: no-code AI analysts that skip code entirely (Anomaly AI, Julius AI, ChatGPT), AI-enhanced spreadsheets that add intelligence to tools you already use (Google Sheets + Gemini, Excel Copilot, Rows), and collaborative notebooks for code-first teams (Hex, Deepnote, Observable).
 This guide covers all three.